back-2-95/armistice/DOCUMENT.md

 # TERMS OF ARMISTICE SIGNED BY RUSSIA

-## 1 Cessation of all hostilities
+## Article 1.
+Cessation of all hostilities

 TODO

-## 2 Withdrawal of the Russian troops
+## Article 2.
+Withdrawal of the Russian troops

 TODO

-## 3 Return to 1991 borders incl.
-Crimea
+## Article 3.
+Territorial integrity of Ukraine

 TODO